-To discuss your case with the legal team at Lewarchik Law PLLC, email us or call us today at our Illinois office at (312) 517-3877, or our Michigan office at (313) 312-8484.
+To discuss your case with the legal team at Lewarchik Law LLC, email us or call us today at (312) 500-8115.
 We serve clients nationwide, and are ready to represent you.

-“Our job at Lewarchik Law PLLC is to relentlessly fight wrongful or inhumane imprisonment until justice, your inherent right as an American citizen, is secured.”
+"Our job at Lewarchik Law LLC is to relentlessly fight wrongful or inhumane imprisonment until justice, your inherent right as an American citizen, is secured.”

 Known as “the Great Writ,” habeas corpus empowers citizens to seek help from the court and hold the government accountable for wrongful conviction or imprisonment.

 The writ of habeas corpus was first established in the 1215 AD drafting of the Magna Carta, the British charter that would eventually inspire the United States Constitution.